uic-cs418/Real-estate-price-prediction-using-Chicago-crime-data/README.md

 ----------------------------------------
 ### Using the demo

-go to root directory containing crimepricers.py and run command on cmd lines python crimepricers.py
+go to root directory containing crimepricers.py and run command on cmd line

+> python crimepricers.py

 this starts a local server for Dash app

-NOTE: take the time to resolve any library conflicts then proceed to open browser with local server
+NOTE: take the time to resolve any library conflicts then proceed to open browser with local server ( May take a moment to load )

 ## Screenshots